-The Articles of Association of the Company require the nearest number to one-third of the Board of Directors to retire at each AGM with the longest serving first.
+The Articles of Association of the Company require the nearest number to one-third of the Board of Directors to retire at each AGM with the longest serving retiring first.
 Where the longest serving Directors have held office for the same amount of time, the Directors to resign are normally chosen by lot.
 In addition, any Director appointed to the Board since the last Annual General Meeting has to retire at the next Annual General Meeting and is not counted in determining the number of Directors otherwise due to retire.
 As there are five eligible Directors (as Stephen Hodge has to retire in any event), one has to retire by rotation and Neill Ricketts offers himself for re-election at the AGM.
+Stephen Hodge was appointed by the Board during the year and therefore offers himself for re-election at the AGM.